Welcome to The Platinum Board

 That wasn't in any way what I was talking about, but 8-4 in year 1 of Rhule would be very impressive, absolutely.
 No arguments there.

-I'm right there with you... because we should always get better players than Minnesota, Northwestern, Illinois, Purdoodoo, Cockeye and even Wisconsin.
+I'm right there with you... because we should always get better players than Minnesota, Northwestern, Illinois, Purdoodoo, Cockeye and even WiscyDicks.
 Problem has been they were getting the coaching advantage on us.
 Hoping Rhule rights the ship there.
 Curious what things look like once USC and UCLAbia join though.
 We squandered good chances to play for titles.
 Hell, Northwestern played for the B1G title twice over the past 4 or 5 years.
 The fact we haven't in over a decade is crazy to think about.

 I think this is another good point.
 We continually out-recruited B1G West teams according to every recruiting outlet, but i'm not entirely sure I watched us on any Saturday thinking we had the best players on the field.
 So did we misevaluate or did we not develop?
-I have a hard time thinking evaluations were off, shit Wisconsin gave an offer to Benhart and Hutmacher and those guys have done nothing for us despite the Badgers usually being pretty good at knowing what linemen to offer.
+I have a hard time thinking evaluations were off, shit WiscyDicks gave an offer to Benhart and Hutmacher and those guys have done nothing for us despite the Vadgers usually being pretty good at knowing what linemen to offer.
 It's not like Adrian Martinez was a bad recruiting get.

 I think the last 5 years our staff had the wrong idea of how to make recruits good football players and it's going to take longer than 9 months for Rhule to correct that.